-In Africa as in Europe, LuxDev has a Country Office in each of the countries in which it operates.
-In Asia and Latin America, these are regional offices that oversee the activities of several countries.
+In Africa as in Europe, LuxDev has a country office in each of the countries in which it operates.
+In Asia and in Latin America, these are regional offices that oversee the activities of several countries.

 As for the offices, they supervise and manage the operations in the field.
 They have a role of representation, supervision and management of the bilateral development programmes of their country and ensure the coordination, advice and sometimes arbitration in the most complex situations.
 In addition, they also have a specific role of internal control, mainly ex-ante, over the entire process of formulation and execution.